SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 18 May, 2025
+### 📅 Monday, 19 May, 2025
 ------
 ### Events
 ------
+Here are some significant events that have occurred in the USA on May 19th:

+- 1780: The Great Hurricane of 1780 struck the Caribbean and parts of the eastern United States, leading to significant destruction and loss of life.
-- **1792:** The New York Stock Exchange (formerly known as the Buttonwood Agreement) was founded on May 18, establishing the start of organized stock trading in the U.S.
+- 1875: The first Kentucky Derby race was held, marking the beginning of a longstanding horse racing tradition in the U.S.
-- **1862:** During the second year of the Civil War, the U.S. government passed the Homestead Act means by which land was provided for people moving westward.
-The law was officially signed on May 20 but preparations and discussions would have taken place before the official start.
-- **1917
+- 1935: Coca-Cola and Pepsi issued bonds totaling $35 million to expand their operations in the soda dealer business
 ### Positive Qoute
 ------
-"Believe in yourself and you'll be unstoppable! ✨💪🌈"
+"Every day may not be good, but there’s something good in every day. 🌟😊✨"